 70 CLOCK HOURS

-Week 1 presents the blueprint design process, how codes, specifications and standards are used and how to navigating through them as they relate to blueprints.
+Course Content: Week 1 presents the blueprint design process; how codes, specifications and standards are used and how to navigate through them as they relate to blueprints.
 Common material shapes and how to use tables for material dimensions, weight, and orientation in assemblies.
 Non-destructive testing and their related abbreviations and symbols are presented.
 General notes, plan views, architectural drawings, elevations, plan section details, plan legends and material schedules will be covered.
-During week 2, applied math and training on the use various layout tools are presented.
+During week 2, applied math and training on the use of various layout tools are presented.
 The student will practice layout and assembly from blueprints utilizing orthographic views and a bill of materials.
 Training on the use of weld measuring tools and gauges and their role in quality control will be discussed.
-Cutting, forming and drilling equipment commonly used in the industry will be covered.
+Cutting, forming and drilling equipment commonly used in the industry will be covered as will structural bolting.

-To pass this course, the student is required to complete assigned classroom work and 8 written tests with scores averaging a passing grade.
+Testing: To pass this course, the student is required to complete assigned classroom work and 11 written tests with scores averaging a passing grade.